yamigr/pusudb/README.md

 <a name="select"></a>

 ### SELECT MULTIPLE QUERIES

-Query the pusudb multiple-times in one step with the keywords select/list.
+Querying the pusudb multiple-times in one step with the keywords select/list.

 ```
 GET